-- Provide a broad and balanced education for all our students;
+- Provide a broad and balanced education for all our pupils;

-- Enable students to develop knowledge, understand concepts and acquire skills as this epitomises and admirable education, and be able to choose and apply these in relevant situations;
+- Enable pupils to develop knowledge, understand concepts and acquire skills as this epitomises an admirable education, and be able to choose and apply these in relevant situations;

-- Support students’ spiritual, moral, social and cultural development;
+- Develop pupils’ spiritual, moral, social and cultural development;

-- Support students’ physical development and responsibility for their own health, and enable them to be active;
+- Support pupils’ physical development and responsibility for their own health, and enable them to be active;

-- Develop students’ independent learning skills and resilience to equip them for the further/higher education and employment.
+- Provide subject choices and opportunities and experiences to enable them to develop independent learning skills and resilience that equips them for the further/higher education and employment.